I’ve written about my process of self-publishing a book. This is the third instructional article in a four-part series.

 Retailers and aggregators will need information about your book, such as a powerful description, keywords, category, price, and so on.

 Read the questions and information they ask for carefully and complete everything carefully.
-It’s this information that will help you sell your books.
+It’s this information that will help sell your books.
 It allows the distribution service to categorize your book and make it available for relevant search queries.

 Once you upload your book, it can take 24-72 hours before your ebook and print book will be available for sale.